Watch the Throne: Songs

 "Otis" samples Otis Redding's 1966 song "Try a Little Tenderness", manipulating it into a rhythm track with Otis Redding's vocals and grunts.
-The sample is used in a way that is reminiscent to past Kanye productions, like the tracks found on his album The College Dropout.
+The sample is used in a way that is reminiscent of past Kanye productions, like the tracks found on his album The College Dropout.
 Redding's vocals are chopped up so thoroughly that his voice serves as a mere melodic riff on the track, with both rappers promptly rapping over it in a braggadocious fashion.
 "Gotta Have It", produced by The Neptunes, incorporates chopped-up James Brown vocal samples and Eastern flute melodies.
 The song contains haunting backing vocals and an accompanying tambourine with the two rappers trading verses with the vocal riff playing over them.
 Much like "Otis", the track features sliced-up vocal snippets and an aggressive bass backing, with the two rappers trading lines and making references to the Yung Chris song "Racks" and other contemporary rap trends.

 On "New Day", they address future sons about fame.
 It references the line "me and the RZA connect" from Raekwon's 1995 song "Incarcerated Scarfaces", which was also produced by RZA.
 The track incorporates a sample of Nina Simone's 1965 song "Feeling Good" through an Auto-Tune voice processor.
 Both rappers discuss their futures as fathers on the track, flowing smoothly over mellow, lightly psychedelic synthesizer tones.
 Both Justin Vernon and La Roux appear on "That's My Bitch", spitting off hooks over a quick, melodic beat, with West at his most abrasive lyrically.
 On "Welcome to the Jungle", Jay-Z laments personal losses and overcoming struggles.
 Sharing the name with a Guns N' Roses track, Jay describes himself as the "black Axl Rose" over a jittery, treble-heavy Swizz Beatz production.